someobserver/recurgence/math/07-autopoietic-function/index.md

 1. **Intersubjective Meaning Formation**: Provides a formal mechanism for the emergence of shared meaning through persistent recursive coupling.
 2. **Distributed Coherence**: Near $S_R^{(12)} \approx 1$, systems form distributed coherence structures that exceed the capacity of any single system.
 3. **Parallel Semantic Computation**: Coupled systems can maintain independence while contributing to higher-order structures, analogous to parallel computation across semantic manifolds.
-4. **Humility as a Coupling Prerequisite**: Proper calibration of the humility operator $\mathcal{H}[R]$ is required for optimal coupling, establishing humility as a mathematical and semantic precondition for stable structural alignment.
+4. **Humility as a Coupling Prerequisite**: Proper calibration of the humility operator $\mathcal{H}[R]$ is required for optimal coupling, making humility a mathematical and semantic precondition for stable structural alignment.

 In summary, the highest-order attractor in Recurgent Field Theory is the regime of coherence under mutual constraint, formally characterized by the above structural and dynamical properties.